 Scoped Marlin 336

-The Marlin 336 comes standard with open sights and there are several types of peep or ghost ring sights available to use with it.
-However, because the Marlin 336 ejects spent cartridges from the side of the receiver and has a flat top, many hunters choose to mount a scope on the rifle.
+The Marlin 336 comes standard with a folding rear sight and a ramp front sight and there are several types of after market peep or ghost ring sights available to use with it.
+However, one thing that sets it apart from most other lever-action rifles is the fact that it has a solid top receiver and utilizes side ejection instead of ejecting spent cartridges from the top of the receiver.
+This is a rare feature on a .30-30 rifle.

+For this reason, many hunters choose to mount a scope on their Marlin 336 rifle.
 Realizing this, Marlin builds the rifle with a reversible hammer spur to aid with the use of a scope.

 Marlin 336 as a Woods Gun

-These characteristics make the Marlin 336 a great “woods gun” for hunters who need to take a fast, short-range shot on a big game animal.
+These characteristics make the Marlin 336 a great “woods gun” for hunters who need to take a fast, short-range shot on a big-game animal.

 The Marlin 336 as a Deer Rifle